SchweizerischeBundesbahnen/scion-toolkit/docs/site/tools/splitter.md

 Note that this control neither does change the size of adjacent elements nor does it (re-)position itself, but emits the distance by which the user has theoretically moved the splitter.
 You must subscribe to these events and change your layout accordingly.

-In the toolkit, [SciSashboxComponent][link-tool-sashbox] uses this splitter to divide a layout into several resizable sections.
+> [@scion/components/sashbox][link-tool-sashbox] uses this splitter to divide a layout into several resizable sections.
 Another use case would be a resizable sidebar panel.

 </details>